 Existing law allows for quarterly rate adjustments for a public utility which purchases natural gas for resale.
-(NRS 704.110) Sections [6 and 8 11] 36, 37, 39-43 and 51 of this bill require certain electric utilities to also make such quarterly rate adjustments.
+(NRS 704.110) Sections 36, 37, 39-43 and 51 of this bill require certain electric utilities to also make such quarterly rate adjustments.

-Existing law provides for requirements relating to electric utilities and net metering systems.
-(NRS 704.766-704.775) Existing law also provides for requirements relating to the construction of utility facilities and environmental conservation as cited in the Utility Environmental Protection Act.
-(NRS 704.820-704.900) Sections [12 15] 44-46 and 49 of this bill make various changes relating to the definition of "net metering system," offers of net metering to customer-generators, calculations relating to net energy measurements as regards net metering systems, and the definition of "utility facility" as it relates to the construction of utility facilities and environmental conservation.
+Existing law provides for requirements relating to electric utilities and not metering systems.
+(NRS 704.766 704.775) Existing law also provides for requirements relating to the construction of utility facilities and environmental conservation as cited in the Utility Environmental Protection Act.
+(NRS 704.820 704.900) Sections 44 46 and 49 of this bill make various changes relating to the definition of "net metering system," offers of net metering to customer generators, calculations relating to not energy measurements as regards net metering systems, and the definition of "utility facilities and environmental conservation.]

-Existing law requires certain persons or entities that sell electricity to retail customers to generate, acquire or save various amounts of electricity through renewable energy systems or efficiency measures.
-(NRS 704.7801-704.7828) Sections 47 and 48 of this bill change the definition of "energy efficiency measure" and the amount of electricity required to be generated, acquired or saved from solar renewable energy
+Existing law creates a portfolio standard that requires certain [persons or entities that sell electricity to retail eustomers] providers of electric service to generate, acquire or save various amounts of electricity through renewable energy systems or efficiency measures.
+(NRS 704.7801-704.7828) [Sections 47 and 48] Section 47 of this bill [change] changes the definition of "energy efficiency measure" [and the amount of electricity required to be generated, acquired or saved from solar renewable energy systems.] for purposes of the portfolio standard.